 Restoration of a Naturist Tradition

-Facilities: Just sand and water.
+It's just sand and water.
 There are no facilities so bring refreshments.
-The car park of the clothed beach has toilets, showers, a cafe and ice cream stand.
+The car park of the clothed beach has toilets, showers, a cafe, and an ice cream stand.

 A Little Something Extra

 Put some clothes on to see the Hall.
 While you are in the area it would be a shame not to stop off and see Holkham Hall, in the middle of the 25,000 acre Holkham estate.
 It's open from noon to 4 pm, Sundays, Mondays, and Thursdays between March 20 and October 31.

 It's a most unusual house to visit because most of the time it's a family home - for the current earl and two other families.
 The family stress that it's not a museum and encourage visitors to walk on the carpets and enjoy close up views of the statues and treasures.